'... LYDIA DENNO'S DESIGN OFFERS AN IMAGE BOTH DESCRIPTIVE AND SYMBOLIC ... MOVING, WELL-WROUGHT AND EFFECTIVELY DELIVERED ... '

 She is drawn towards under-represented stories and characters, is inspired by what can be communicated in the most minute of moments, and excited by what stories lie in the detail.

-Lydia has recently completed an MA in Authorial Illustration and has since developed a strand of her practice using the stage of the page; experimenting with the form of the book, and the dialogue between words and illustrations, to explore the storytelling of the quotidian.
+Lydia also works as an Authorial Illustrator and has developed a strand of her practice using the stage of the page; experimenting with the form of the book, and the dialogue between words and illustrations, to explore the storytelling of the quotidian.

 Her recent illustration work has two core lines of enquiry;